wrightmat/dnd-eberron/docs/creatures/Brown Scavver.md

 A scavver has a single large eye in the leading edge of its head.
 This eye glows while the creature is awake.
 Its wide mouth is full of sharp teeth.
 A scavver flies in lazy circles when it sleeps but otherwise moves through space much as a shark swims through water.

-### Reference
+### References

-Spelljammer: Adventures in Space • Boo’s Astral Menagerie, pg.
+* Spelljammer: Adventures in Space • Boo’s Astral Menagerie, pg.
 49